Pirates vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- In their previous 10 matchups with a total posted by sportsbooks, the Pirates and their foes are 7-3-0 when it comes to hitting the over.
+- In their previous 10 matchups with a total posted by sportsbooks, the Pirates and their opponents are 6-4-0 when it comes to hitting the over.

-- The Pirates have fallen short of covering the spread in the one of their past 10 matchups that had a set spread.
+- The Pirates have failed to cover the spread in any of their previous 10 matchups (one of those games had a runline).
+Pittsburgh and its opponent have finished below the over/under in three straight games, with the average total established by sportsbooks during that stretch being 8.3.

 Read More About This Game